defano/wyldcard/README.md

 end mouseUp
 ```

-When the user clicks the button containing this script, the action of the mouse button being released over the part causes WyldCard to send the `mouseUp` message to the button.
-Upon receipt of this message, the button executes its `mouseUp` handler (which, in turn, generates a "hello world" message).
+When the user clicks the button containing this script, the action of the mouse button being pressed and released while hovering over the part causes WyldCard to send the `mouseUp` message to the button.
+Upon receipt of this message, the button's `mouseUp` handler executes, which, in this example, produces a dialog box with a "hello world" message.
 If the button's script has no `mouseUp` handler, the message is forwarded to the next part in the message passing order (a process described in greater detail below).

-Simply invoking the name of a message as a statement in a script "sends" the message to the current part (and, if not trapped, sent to other parts in its message passing hierarchy).
+Simply invoking the name of a message as a statement in a script "sends" the message to the current part (and, if not handled, sent to other parts in the message passing order).
 For example, consider this change:

 ```
 on mouseUp